ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 .. code:: java

-    	ManagedGateway.sendManageRequest(3600, true, false);
+    	managedGateway.sendManageRequest(3600, true, false);

 Once the support is informed to the DM server, the server then forwards the firmware actions to the device.

 **3. Create the Firmware Action Handler**

-In order to support the Firmware action, the device needs to create a handler and add it to ManagedGateway.
+In order to support the Firmware action, the device needs to create a handler and add it to managedGateway.
 The handler must extend a DeviceFirmwareHandler class and implement the following methods:

 .. code:: java